TMAPC Policies & Procedures

 4.3 Privately initiated Comprehensive Plan amendments.

 (a) Amendments of the Comprehensive Plan Generated by Proposed Zoning Changes.
-During the initial review of an application to the TMAPC for approval of Zoning, PUD, Corridor Development Plan or PUD Amendment, TMAPC staff shall determine if the proposal is consistent with the Comprehensive Plan map designation.
-If TMAPC staff determines that the proposal is inconsistent with the Comprehensive Plan map designation, and further determines that the deviation from the purpose and intent of the Comprehensive Plan is minor in nature, the application for approval of Zoning, PUD, Corridor Development Plan or PUD Amendment shall be set for hearing by the TMAPC and, if approved, the Comprehensive Plan shall be amended to reflect the approved land use as a part of the annual housekeeping amendments.
-If TMAPC staff determines that the proposal is inconsistent with the Comprehensive Plan map designation, and further determines that the proposal represents a significant deviation from the purpose and intent of the Comprehensive Plan, an application to amend the Comprehensive Plan shall be required to run concurrently with the application for approval of Zoning, PUD, Corridor Development Plan or PUD Amendment.
-In such instance, TMAPC staff shall inform the applicant, within fifteen (15) days of receipt of the application for approval of Zoning, PUD, Corridor Development Plan or PUD Amendment, that an application to amend the Comprehensive Plan is required and shall provide an application form for completion by the applicant.
+During the initial review of a zoning application to the TMAPC, TMAPC staff shall determine if the proposal is consistent with the Comprehensive Plan map designation.
+If TMAPC staff determines that the proposal is inconsistent with the Comprehensive Plan map designation, and further determines that the deviation from the purpose and intent of the Comprehensive Plan is minor in nature, the zoning application shall be set for hearing by the TMAPC and, if approved, the Comprehensive Plan shall be amended to reflect the approved land use as a part of the annual housekeeping amendments.
+If TMAPC staff determines that the proposal is inconsistent with the Comprehensive Plan map designation, and further determines that the proposal represents a significant deviation from the purpose and intent of the Comprehensive Plan, an application to amend the Comprehensive Plan shall be required to run concurrently with the zoning application.
+In such instance, TMAPC staff shall inform the applicant, within fifteen (15) days of receipt of the zoning application, that an application to amend the Comprehensive Plan is required and shall provide an application form for completion by the applicant.
 The requirement for a concurrent application for Comprehensive Plan amendment may necessitate an extended timeframe of review.

 (b) Other Amendments to the Comprehensive Plan.
 Other amendments to the Comprehensive Plan may be initiated by the TMAPC upon request of TMAPC staff or an applicant.
 Should any person or entity request a text amendment of the Comprehensive Plan or a small area plan or a map amendment that pertains to property that is not under their ownership, the party requesting the amendment shall submit a Comprehensive Plan amendment application on the form provided by the TMAPC staff.
 The TMAPC staff shall review and present the application to the TMAPC within thirty (30) days of receipt of the application, and the TMAPC shall determine whether to initiate the requested amendment.
-Should the TMAPC initiate the requested amendment, the TMAPC staff shall, in coordination with City of Tulsa Planning staff, prepare a timeline for TMAPC staff review and recommendation regarding the proposal and shall submit the timeline to the TMAPC at its next scheduled meeting.
+Should the TMAPC initiate the requested amendment, the TMAPC staff shall prepare a timeline for TMAPC staff review and recommendation regarding the proposal and shall submit the timeline to the TMAPC at its next scheduled meeting.

 |Items||Adopt as Amendment||Issue Conformance Statement|